Magyar | Deutsch | English

 * Kiskunfélegyháza–Szentes–Orosháza (147)

-Lines discontinued in 2007:
+Lines with passenger services discontinued in 2007:

 * Pápa–Veszprémvarsány–Tatabánya (13)